Journey Through Morocco - Sahara Desert

 I hope you've enjoyed this visit to the Sahara Desert.
 Follow me on my next blog post as we continue this journey through Morocco, where we'll head to the Atlas Mountains!

-Keywords: abstract, casablanca, erg chebbi, essaouira, fine art photography, journey, marrakech, morocco, photography, rita wong photography, sahara desert, travel, travel photography, virtual journey
+Keywords: abstract, art decor, casablanca, erg chebbi, essaouira, fine art photography, home decor, journey, marrakech, morocco, photography, rita wong photography, sahara desert, travel, travel photography, virtual journey

 No comments posted.